steffen-wedig/torch-sim/README.md

 ## Citation

-A manuscript is in preparation.
-Meanwhile, if you use TorchSim in your research, please [cite the Zenodo archive][zenodo].
++If you use TorchSim in your research, please cite the [arXiv preprint](https://arxiv.org/abs/2508.06628).